raipheterson/data_ingestion_service/README.md

 ### Telemetry Storage
 - **Current**: Stored in relational tables (SQLAlchemy)
-- **Production Recommendation**: Use a time-series database (InfluxDB, TimescaleDB) for:
+- **Production Recommendation**: Use **Prometheus** for time-series metrics collection and storage:
-  - Better query performance on time-range queries
+  - Industry-standard for metrics collection and monitoring
+  - Efficient storage format optimized for time-series data
+  - Built-in query language (PromQL) for analytics and alerting
+  - Native integration with Grafana for visualization
-  - Automatic data retention policies
+  - Automatic data retention and compaction
-  - Compression and downsampling
-  - Higher write throughput
+  - High write throughput for high-frequency metrics
+  - Pull-based collection model (can also push via Pushgateway)

+### Logging and Event Storage
+- **Current**: Event model stores audit logs in relational database
+- **Production Recommendation**: Use **Elasticsearch** (with Kibana) for logs and events:
+  - Optimized for full-text search and log aggregation
+  - Efficient indexing and querying of structured and unstructured logs
+  - Real-time log analysis and visualization with Kibana
+  - Automatic log rotation and retention policies
+  - Better suited for high-volume log ingestion than relational databases

 ### Deterministic Simulation
 - **Approach**: Telemetry and state transitions use deterministic algorithms based on node IDs